-Cara Mentzel's debut memoir, Voice Lessons: A Sisters Story, about her relationship with her superstar sister, Idina Menzel (yes, they spell their last names differently), was a Goodreads Choice Award nominee in 2017.
-Cara lives in Boulder, Colorado, where she and her husband raised their Brady Bunch of boys against the beauty of the Rocky Mountains.
+CARA MENTZEL's debut memoir, Voice Lessons: A Sisters Story, about her relationship with her superstar sister, Idina Menzel, was a Goodreads Choice Award nominee in 2017.
+Cara currently resides in Los Angeles with her husband but raised their Brady Bunch of boys in Boulder, Colorado, against the beauty of the Rocky Mountains.
 She has a master's degree in elementary education with an emphasis on children's literacy, and though she currently spends most of her time writing, she enjoyed teaching elementary school for well over a decade and can occasionally be found back in the classroom talking about books she loves.
-This is her first picture book.
+Loud Mouse and Proud Mouse are her first picture books.

-Idina Menzel is a powerhouse: actor, singer-songwriter, philanthropist, entrepreneur, and now writer.
+IDINA MENZEL is a powerhouse: actor, singer-songwriter, philanthropist, entrepreneur, and now writer.
 She was Tony-nominated for her Broadway performances in Rent and If/Then, winning the prize for Wicked's green girl.
-People around the world know her as Elsa in Disney's Oscar®-winning Frozen and Frozen II.
+People around the world know her as Elsa in Disney's Oscar-winning Frozen and Frozen 2.
 She has performed at the Oscars and the Super Bowl, and is the cofounder of A BroaderWay Foundation, whose mission is leadership development to amplify young women's voices through the arts.
-Loud Mouse is Idina's latest endeavor to build on the message of empowerment and finding our voices.
+Loud Mouse and Proud Mouse are Idina's latest endeavors to build on the messages of empowerment and finding our voices.
 Idina's greatest gift is her son, Walker.